vperezco/adaimb.github.io/index.md

 <a name="bluray"></a>
 ## 1.B.
 The rise and fall of blu-ray

+We will take a simple example to illustrate the previous section and show how Google Trends are strongly connected to our present.

 Who remembers blu-rays?
 This technology was used for a period, but nowadays with the emergence of streaming devices such as Netflix, you will probably make fun of someone asks you to watch a blu-ray with him.
 With Google trends, we can see the when was the golden age of blu-rays, as that and when it began to collapse.